CSE241N-Fall18/CSE241N-ArtificialIntelligenceFall18/README.md

 # CSE241N-ArtificialIntelligenceFall18
 Official Repository for all the lab submissions of the course CSE241N-AI taken by undergraduate students at IIT(BHU), Varanasi.
+The course is being taken majorly by second year undergraduate students of Computer Science and Engineering.

-Course Lecturer: Prof. Anil Kumar Singh, Department of Computer Science and Engineering, IIT(BHU).<br/>
+Course Lecturer: '''Prof. Anil Kumar Singh''', Department of Computer Science and Engineering, IIT(BHU).<br/>

 ---------

 Course Tutors/Teaching Assistants:
 * Pranav Goel, Senior Undergraduate, Department of Computer Science and Enginnering, IIT(BHU).
 * Mayank, Senior Undergraduate, Department of Computer Science and Enginnering, IIT(BHU).